Safety/Published: March 25, 2024

 • Why: Why did the incident occur?

-• How: How did environmental conditions and worker behaviors lead to the incident?
+• How: How did environmental conditions and worker behaviours lead to the incident?

 EHS incident reports can vary from company to company, whether using paper forms or digital incident management software.
 With the larger questions above in mind, however, let’s take a look at some common elements that should appear on most incident report forms.